jewettaij/visfd/doc/doc_pval_mrc.md

      whose density exceeded the observed minimum density (at this resolution) **(This is the P-value.)**
 2.   the minimum (or maximum) density at that resolution (bin-size),
-3.   x,
+3.   x (location coordinate),
-4.   y,
+4.   y (location coordinate),
-5.   z coordinates of the global minima (or maxima) of the density (typically expressed in Angstroms).
+5.   z (location coordinate) of the global minima (or maxima) of the density (typically in Angstroms).
-6.   the resolution (bin-size) considered (in Angstroms)
+6.   the resolution (bin-size) considered (typically in Angstroms)

-*If* the user wants to repeat the analysis at multiple resolutions (using the "*-scan-bin*" or "*-scan-gauss*" arguments), then it will print all these numbers on separate lines, one line per resolution.
+If the user wants to repeat the analysis at multiple resolutions (using the "*-scan-bin*" or "*-scan-gauss*" arguments), then it will print all these numbers on separate lines, one line per resolution.